rpyron/delim-SOM/README.md

 Chan, K.O. and Grismer, L.L., 2022.
 GroupStruct: an R package for allometric size correction.
 Zootaxa, 5124(4), pp.471-482.

 Pyron, R.A., O’Connell, K.A., Duncan, S.C., Burbrink, F.T. and Beamer, D.A., 2023.
 Speciation hypotheses from phylogeographic delimitation yield an integrative taxonomy for Seal Salamanders (Desmognathus monticola).
 Systematic Biology, 72(1), pp.179-197.

+Wehrens, R. and Buydens, L.M., 2007.
+Self-and super-organizing maps in R: the Kohonen package.
+Journal of Statistical Software, 21, pp.1-19.